emilstu/CAE_Feature_Extraction/README.md

 ```bash
 ffr_filename = 'ffr_vals'
 ```
-where a sequence of lines can be
+A sequence of lines in the ffr_file can be
 ```bash
 ...
 20 11 0.89